 But Deliver Me From Crazy by Katie R. Dale is a memoir of living with bipolar disorder.
-You may know Katie from her blog, Bipolar Brave.
-She also contributed a story about bipolar I to my book Making Sense of Psychiatric Diagnosis.
-The book begins when Katie was in high school, when her illness first… Continue reading Book Review: But Deliver Me From Crazy
+You may know Katie from her blog, and she also contributed a story about bipolar I to my book Making Sense of Psychiatric Diagnosis.
+The book begins when Katie was in high school, when her illness first appears.… Continue reading Book Review: But Deliver Me From Crazy

-21 Lessons for the 21st Century by Yuval Noah Harari was recommended to me by Nick of Fiction & Ideas after I reviewed Timothy Snyder's book On Tyranny: Twenty Lessons from the Twentieth Century.
+21 Lessons for the 21st Century by Yuval Noah Harari was recommended to me by Nick of Fiction & Ideas after I reviewed Timothy Snyder's book On Tyranny.
 This will be even less of review than I usually do; more of a mental chewing over what I read.
 The opening line was, "In a world… Continue reading Book Review: 21 Lessons for the 21st Century

 Bottled Memories by David Ritter is a short book (40 pages) of poetry capturing both active addiction and the process of recovery.
 While the poems relate to his own experiences, there are themes many others will relate to, including the lure of "one more," "praying to the porcelain throne," and doing the walk of shame.… Continue reading Book Review: Bottled Memories